admk/thesis/updates.rst

 Page 59
 =======

-Ambiguity mentioned during viva about the following.
+Clarifies ambiguity mentioned during viva about the following.

 ::
     This is because intervals can only imply inequalities of the latter form,